evertonstz/openrgb-sync-accent-color/README.md

 - 🔄 Real-time color synchronization when accent color changes
 - ⚙️ Configurable sync settings and delays
 - 🔌 Automatic reconnection handling for OpenRGB
-- 🛠️ Built with TypeScript for better maintainability

 ## Documentation